Welcome to the

 There were initially about 18 members.
 Although it was still war time, the society had the foresight of the need to promote the culture of geography in the wide sense of cultural appreciation of the Maltese Islands and of promotion the Maltese environment.
 This was done from the very start by organising walks mainly in the countryside, as well as talks and showing of films.
 The Society organised several talks on the only local cable radio system (Rediffusion).

-To-day, 74 years after its foundation, the MGS. is still going strong with over 400 members.
+To-day, 76 years after its foundation, the MGS. is still going strong with over 400 members.
 It organises regularly monthly Saturday and Wednesday walks, as well as various lectures and social evenings.
-Activities include Quiz and Pasta nights, Christmas Dinners and BBQ's, excursions to Gozo and to Comino, visits (normally coupled with a walk) to various cultural and historic places.
+Activities include Gozo weekend walks, Christmas Dinners and BBQ's, excursions to Gozo and to Comino, visits (normally coupled with a walk) to various cultural and historic places.
 Evening walks are organised during the summer months.

 Each year the Society is organising walks abroad.
 The Society publishes a monthly newsletter which is sent to all members, giving details of all its activities.